0xj4f/python-templates/readme.md

 # Python Function Templates

-Here are some of the bootsrapped functions that I regularly use
+> Here are some of the bootsrapped functions that I regularly use

+You aren’t meant to master a Programming Language in the beginning.
+You’re meant to go build them

+You don’t master a programming concept, you apply them in numerous project. then you continuously improve on them

 ## Contents